UniversalDependencies/docs/_grc/index.md

   * Infinitive `Inf`, tagged [VERB]() or [AUX]().
   * Participle `Part`, tagged [VERB]() or [AUX]().

-### Features

-*

----
-**Instruction**: Describe inherent and inflectional features for major word classes (at least NOUN and VERB).
-Describe other noteworthy features.
-Include links to language-specific feature definitions if any.

----

 ## Syntax

 * Besides universal subtypes, PROIEL uses one language-specific dependency subtype, [advcl:cmp]() for adverbial clauses of comparison

----
-**Instruction**: Give criteria for identifying core arguments (subjects and objects), and describe the range of copula constructions in nonverbal clauses.
-List all subtype relations used.
-Include links to language-specific relations definitions if any.

----

 ## Treebanks